A business system should help take care of the future and support operational processes, though only when designed to align with your business.

 - No single source of information

-How easy is it to know the state of the business?
+It is difficult to know or explain the state of the business.

-- Unless you can ‘press a button’ and have the up to date key performance measures and data at hand.
-Anything else is guesswork.
+- Unless you can ‘press a button’ and have the up to date key performance measures and data at hand, then anything else is guesswork.

-- Can you wait 6 days beyond month end to find out if the company has made money or not, or to find out what commitments have been made.
+- Can you afford to wait days beyond month end to find out if the company has made money or not, or to find out what commitments have been made?

-How difficult is it to produce accurate forecasts?
+It is also tricky to produce accurate forecasts.

-Is the process longer/harder than you feel it should be when creating a forecast?
+Is the process longer or harder than you feel it should be when creating a forecast?
 Equally, do you feel like you can rely on the data at hand?

 - Is there constant firefighting?